The inclusively designed Future London Taxicar design

 The door aperture (many travellers found access difficult).

 Each of these areas will involve a series of iterative loops spanning literature review, people-centred research and idea generation to develop new ideas based working with taxi drivers and passengers.
-The taxi is the driver’s workspace where they spend long hours but the current driver environment does not provide the necessary comfort and amenities.
-In contrast, passengers only spend a short time in the cab and therefore have different physical, mental, visual and cognitive needs.
-Central to the study will be co-creation workshops and events with Londoners.
+The taxi is the driver’s workspace where they spend long hours, in contrast, passengers only spend a short time in the cab and therefore have different needs.
+Central to the study will be co-creation workshops with Londoners.